storyfeet/dugi_bialan/content/grammar.md

 Prefix Particles do not break the flow of meaning, but are always followed by another word that completes them.
 Because of this "bi" is not needed. in writing it is appropriate to hyphenate the join.

-Joined to themselves, they mean the concept they cover.

 these are :
 * is : pronoun
 * ga : colour